krhoda/wasm_webworker_example/README.md

 # Rust -> WebWorker -> Create-React-App Example:

 ### Motivation
 Create React App is awesome, but it does not expose it's webpack loader.
-React Hooks are awesome, and concurrecy with them is best done through WebWorkers (via paralellism, allowing the browser to finally capitalize the gains of multicore!).
-WASM is awesome, and since it (currently) can't directly manipulate the DOM, it's a great fit for WebWorkers.
+React Hooks are awesome, but concurrecy with them is tricky, unless you're using WebWorkers.
+WebWorkers are awesome because it allows the browser to leverage multicore parallelism and opt-in to tighter memory management, but have unusual instantiation semantics.
+WASM is awesome, but since it (currently) can't directly manipulate the DOM, it's a great fit for WebWorkers.
 Yet none of this works nicely with each other.
 UNTIL NOW!

-### Top-Level Dependencies (i.e. the deps may have deps which may have deps, or if you speak haskell, Deps :: (Deps, Maybe Deps))
+### Top-Level Dependencies (i.e. the deps may have deps which may have deps, or if you speak haskell, Deps dep :: (dep, Maybe Deps dep))

 [npm by way of nodejs](https://nodejs.org/en/)